mocantimoteidavid/nodejs-course_task-manager-api/README.md

-# nodejs-course_task-manager-api
+# Task Manager REST API

-REST API for a Task Manager app.
-Done during the Node.js udemy course.
+This is a simple REST API built during [The Complete Node.js Developer Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/) on Udemy from Andrew Mead.